 Involve the people you serve

 Refugees, immigrants and migrants have made important contributions to communities across the United States, and they have shown remarkable strength and resilience.
 Involving the communities you serve in your planning and decision-making practices will only enhance the services you offer.
-Members of any community know best how to communicate with their peers, which is why we advocate for community involvement as a central element to any COVID-19 response.
+Members of any community know best how to communicate with their peers, which is why we advocate for community involvement as a central element to any infectious disease response.

 Ukrainian Refugee Crisis Response: Actively and Authentically Engaging Communities in Outbreak Response Activities